natcap/invest.users-guide/source/marine_fish.rst

 The current model operates at a daily time step (requiring daily temperature data), but future iterations will allow for monthly or yearly temperature inputs.

+Uncertainty in input data is currently supported only for fish growth parameters.
+There is currently no support for uncertainty in input data such as water temperature.

 .. _aq-data-needs: